updated

 Since getting supplies is quite complicated, we try to buy vegetables, cheese, butter, and eggs from our neighbors—eating local is always tastier!

 Volunteers are encouraged to spend time with the local residents, other volunteers, and friends who often visit.
-Between December and March, we hire a local person to help with construction work.
+We hire a local person to help with construction work.

 I’m a circus artist and circus teacher; I usually work in Europe during their summer season and return to southern Chile to work the summer season amidst the mountains.